glenniewennie/Route360/Route360/README.md

 Route360 README file:

 This project is written using the language Swift.
 The code should be compiled using Xcode 13.0 or later on macOS.
+A short video presentation of the app can be found here: https://youtu.be/Tc40LsJ3bLI.
 In order to get the code running, follow these steps.

 Compilation:
     1. Ensure you are on macOS Big Sur 11.3 or later.